MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 The following are the most important takeaways from this tutorial:
 * Babylon.js makes it easy to create immersive experiences using JavaScript
 * To create virtual scenes you don't need to write low-level code or learn a new technology
-* You can build Mixed Reality applications with Windows 10 and Chromium Edge without need to buy a headset
+* You can build Mixed Reality applications with WebXR-supported browser without need to buy a headset

 ## Next steps